carstencodes/pykiq/README.md

 ## Usage

 The same redis connection, i.e. server, port and database, must be used as it is already done for sidekiq.
-You can store it in a pikiq connector object:
+You can store it in a pykiq connector object:

 ```python